martimlobao/seniority-pipeline/README.md

 ## Overview

-This project is a data pipeline that processes data from a CSV file and loads it into a PostgreSQL database.
-The data is then used to generate a report that shows the average seniority of employees in each department.
+This project is a data pipeline that processes job posting data from JSONL files stored in S3, appends a seniority level to each record by calling an inference model via a gRPC endpoint, and then uploads the data back into S3.
+The pipeline also includes a caching layer to minimize the number of calls to the inference model.

+Additional context and requirements can be found in the [assignment](ASSIGNMENT.md).

 ## Installation